Hyper-Hermitian Weyl Double Copy: Brief Overview of the Classical Double Copy

 \section{Brief Overview of the Classical Double Copy}

-In the present section, we briefly overview the double copy procedure between the self-dual sector of the four-dimensional Yang-Mills theory in Euclidean signature and self-dual gravity.
+In the present section, we briefly overview the double copy procedure between the self-dual sector of the four-dimensional Yang-Mills theory and self-dual gravity in Euclidean signature.
 Our aim is not to provide an extensive description but to serve to introduce notation and conventions that we will follow in the subsequent sections.

 We use local coordinates $x^a=\{x,y,u,v\}$\footnote{In ref. \cite{Chacon:2020fmr} the subject was discussed in the Lorentz signature: $(+,-,-,-)$.
 There the local coordinates were $\{\widetilde{u},\widetilde{v},W,\overline{W}\}$.
 The relation between these coordinates and those used in the present article in the Euclidean formulation are: $\widetilde{u} =-iy$, $\widetilde{v}= iv$, $W=-ix$, $\overline{W}=-iu$.
 In terms of these coordinates, the Lorentzian metric is given by: $ds^2_L = d\widetilde{u} d\widetilde{v} - dW d\overline{W}.$}.
 The Euclidean metric in these coordinates reads: $ds^2_E= dx du + dy dv$.